venkat-othisamy/Email-spam-detection/README.md

 Used as many algorithms as possible and optimized the models to see the performace comparision.

 ### Accuracy.ipynb
-Models that are optimized for maximum accuracy
+Includes models that are optimized for maximum accuracy

 ### Mis-classification-cost.ipynb
-Models that are optimized for minimum misclassification cost
+Includes models that are optimized for minimum misclassification cost